 - Teens Are Monsters: An anti-heroic version.
 It's suggested near the end of the series that he could be a genuinely good person once he outgrows his adolescent rage problems.

-- Second Place Is for Winners: Form 3, when Yusuke was fighting Yomi in the Demon World Tournament.
+- Second Place Is for Winners: Form 3, when Yusuke is fighting Yomi in the Demon World Tournament.
 Yusuke himself stated that his Power Level was only around Shura's range.
 Yomi and Shura's fight was a complete Curb-Stomp Battle in the former's favor.
-Yusuke however was almost able to end the fight with a Cross Counter Double Knockout, but in the end he injured Yomi so bad that he immediately lost the next round.
+Yusuke, however, was almost able to end the fight with a Cross Counter Double Knockout, but in the end he injured Yomi so badly that Yomi immediately lost the next round.

-- Second Year Protagonist: Junior High, 8th grade.
+- Second Year Protagonist: Junior High, 8th grade.note

 - Sensitive Guyand Manly Man: Kuwabara is the sensitive guy (also literally) to Yusuke's Manly Man.